 When it is the wrong fix

 A topper is a comfort tool, not structural repair.
-If the mattress has deep body impressions, a collapsed support core, or long-term sagging that already throws your spine out of alignment, extra material on top may only soften the symptoms for a short time.
+If the mattress has deep body impressions, a collapsed support core, or long-term sagging that already throws your spine out of line, extra material on top may only soften the symptoms for a short time.
 In that situation, buying a new mattress is usually the more practical move.

 What a Mattress Pad Actually Does